msimms/LibMath/README.md

 This is a collection of small, and quick, math routines I've written for other hobby projects over the years.
 I decided to organize them and place them all in one library so that they would be easier to reuse in the future.
 They're also available for anyone else that wants to use this code, isntead of a larger, heaveyweight math library.

 ## Features
 This library is primarily focused on C and C++.
 However, I have started adding Python and Rust implementations where appropriate, or when needed.
+As python already has a large collection of libraries, there simply isn't as much need for python implementations for many of these algorithms.

 ### Distance Calculations
 * Hamming Distance (C, C++, Rust)
 * Levenshtein Distance (C, C++, Rust)
 * Basic Euclidian Distances (C, C++, Rust)
-* Haversine Distance (C, C++, Rust, Python)
+* Haversine Distance (C, C++, Rust, Python) - Distance between points on the Earth's surface.

 ### Linear Algebra
 * Basic Matrix Operations - with optimizations for square matrices (C, C++, Rust)